php-fig/fig-standards/accepted/PSR-17-http-factory.md

 }
 ```

-The created instance MUST return an empty body-stream in read and write mode.
+The created instance MUST return an empty `StreamInterface` instance in read and write mode.

 ### 2.2 ResponseFactoryInterface